Maggie Browne: Career

 Browne's stories also appeared in Little Folks, Cassell & Co's "magazine for the young".
-Some, including The Surprising Adventures of Tuppy and Tue and her last known published work, The Book Of Betty Barber, were serialised in Little Folks in 1896 and 1901, respectively, before being issued in book form with illustrations by Arthur Rackham (Tuppy and Tue by Cassell in 1904, and Betty Barber by Duckworth in 1910).
+Some, including The Surprising Adventures of Tuppy and Tue and her last known published work, The Book Of Betty Barber, were serialised in Little Folks in 1896 and 1901, respectively, before being issued in book form with illustrations by Arthur Rackham (Tuppy and Tue renamed Two Old Ladies, Two Foolish Fairies and a Tom Cat, published by Cassell in 1897, and The Book of Betty Barber published by Duckworth & Co in 1910).
 The Scotsman described it as "a charming story of the fantastical adventures of some very fantastical children", while The Tatler explained that "Betty had written the book so that when she was grown up and stupid she would know what her children would like or dislike. ...
 And then followed such a wonderful time ...: such adventures, such curious surprises, such unexpected excursions into Sum Land, Music Land, Paint Land, Nonsense Land, until at last [the] book comes to an end, and then one wants to turn back and read it all over again."